weaveworks/weave/site/using-weave/deploying-applications.md

 ###<a name="launching"></a>Launching Weave Net

-Before launching Weave and deploying your apps, ensure that Docker is [installed]( https://docs.docker.com/engine/installation/) on both hosts.
+Before launching Weave Net and deploying your apps, ensure that Docker is [installed]( https://docs.docker.com/engine/installation/) on both hosts.

 On `$HOST1` run: